spdx/license-list-data/README.md

 The main entrypoint for the command is [LicenseRDFaGenerator.java](https://github.com/spdx/tools/blob/4c9054942fd8ba1fb691de8950aeeca3fdf4addf/src/org/spdx/tools/LicenseRDFAGenerator.java#L121)

-he basic flow of the program is LicenseRDFaGenerator -> Translate XML to the license objects (including the license text) -> Translate the license into various output files (including the text and template files).
+The basic flow of the program is LicenseRDFaGenerator -> Translate XML to the license objects (including the license text) -> Translate the license into various output files (including the text and template files).

-The code that translates the license XML into the license template text is [LicenseXmlHelper.getLicenseTemplate](https://github.com/spdx/tools/blob/4c9054942fd8ba1fb691de8950aeeca3fdf4addf/src/org/spdx/licensexml/LicenseXmlHelper.java#L498) and the code that translates the license XML into text is [LicenseXmlHelper.getLicenseText](https://github.com/spdx/tools/blob/4c9054942fd8ba1fb691de8950aeeca3fdf4addf/src/org/spdx/licensexml/LicenseXmlHelper.java#L523.
+The code that translates the license XML into the license template text is [LicenseXmlHelper.getLicenseTemplate](https://github.com/spdx/tools/blob/4c9054942fd8ba1fb691de8950aeeca3fdf4addf/src/org/spdx/licensexml/LicenseXmlHelper.java#L498) and the code that translates the license XML into text is [LicenseXmlHelper.getLicenseText](https://github.com/spdx/tools/blob/4c9054942fd8ba1fb691de8950aeeca3fdf4addf/src/org/spdx/licensexml/LicenseXmlHelper.java#L523).